robertkist/qtmodernredux/README.md

 * Improved themeing of additional widgets, such as QTableView, QListView, etc.
 * Works with tools such as PyInstaller and CxFreeze.
 * Provides a work-around for using QMediaPlayer on Windows in styled windows.
-* Use native titlebars provided by MacOS/Windows/Unix Window Manager or use QtModernRedux's own titlebar.
+* Use native titlebars provided by MacOS/Windows/Unix Window Manager or use QtModernRedux6's own titlebar.
 * Supports definition of custom styles.

 Compatibility
 -------------
 * Python 3.9 or newer
-* PySide2 (tested with 5.15.2)
 * PySide6 (tested with 6.3.0)

 Tested operating systems:
-* MacOS Big Sur & Monterey (regular DPI and Retina)
+* MacOS Ventura, Big Sur & Monterey (regular DPI and Retina)
 * Windows 10, Windows 11 (regular and high-DPI)
-* Ubuntu 20.10 (regular and high-DPI)
+* Ubuntu 20.10, 22.04 (regular and high-DPI)
 * PopOS 18.04 (regular and high-DPI)

 Building and Installation
 -------------------------
 Skip this section if you're installing via Pypi.
-This section is only relevant if you got QtModernRedux from Github.
+This section is only relevant if you got QtModernRedux6 from Github.

 IMPORTANT:
-* find the Pyside2 Version in the MAIN branch on Github
+* You can find the latest Pyside6 Version in the `release_pyside6` branch on Github
-* find the Pyside6 Version in the PySide6 branch on Github
+* You can find the latest Pyside2 Version in the `MAIN` branch on Github

 This section describes how to create a wheel (.whl) from the code in the repository.
 You will need to have Python 3.8 or newer installed in a virtual environment (virtualenv).
-This virtual environment must be located within the root of the qtmodernredux project folder.
+This virtual environment must be located within the root of the qtmodernredux6 project folder.
 You will also need a verion of GNU make.

 * macOS: you can install make via homebrew